Non-local resources for error correction in quantum LDPC codes: Conclusion and outlook

 \section{Conclusion and outlook}

 We have developed an approach for performing QEC for a large class of codes by integrating non-local gates with the DiVincenzo-Aliferis method for stabilizer measurements.
-By coupling qubits to a cavity, high quality cat states can be deterministically encoded and decoded in one step each.
-We began with the $[[7,1,3]]$ Steane code and analyzed various cases of cavity errors, demonstrating fault tolerance for each scenario.
-Next, we incorporated the cavity error model into circuit-level noise simulations of the hypergraph product code, achieving a promising threshold, thereby advancing towards large-scale fault-tolerant quantum computing.
-The \texttt{STIM} circuit we developed for syndrome extraction can be generalized to any generating polynomial $h(x)$ with an arbitrary degree.
-Our code for producing the syndrome extraction circuit could also be implemented for lifted product codes, which would have a much higher encoding rate than hypergraph product codes \cite{panteleev2021quantum,panteleev2022}.
-The scheduling approach we present here is also applicable to lifted product codes since they share a similar layout with hypergraph product codes.
-We plan to extend our simulations to these codes in the future.
+By coupling qubits to a cavity, high-quality cat states can be deterministically encoded and decoded in one step each.
+Then we incorporated the effect of losses in the cavity, and studied the stabilizer measurement circuit, and found the method is fault-tolerant for any stabilizer code.
+Next, we incorporated the cavity error model into circuit-level noise simulations of the hypergraph product and lifted product codes, achieving a promising threshold, thereby advancing towards large-scale fault-tolerant quantum computing.
+The \texttt{STIM} circuit we developed for syndrome extraction can be generalized to any generating polynomial \(h(x)\) with an arbitrary degree.